Pattullo Bridge: History

-2009 bridge fire

 Around 3 a.m. on January 18, 2009, a fire started on the south end of the bridge in the structure under the bridge deck.
 The 60 ft-long wooden trestle on the south side of the bridge connecting the steel and concrete structure to the earthen berm sustained damage, and had to be completely rebuilt.
 Initially, it was estimated that the bridge would be closed for 4–6 weeks.
 However, by reusing a temporary bridge structure used on the Canada Line project, the bridge was reopened on Monday, January 26.

-Rehabilitation and replacement efforts

-On July 31, 2008, TransLink opted to replace the bridge, rather than try to refurbish the aging structure.
-In June 2014, the Metro Vancouver Mayors' Council determined that the existing structure will be demolished and replaced with a new, 4-lane, tolled replacement bridge.
-Construction was expected to take place between 2019 and 2023, with the $1.3 billion funding finalized in 2018.

 During 2016, rehabilitation work was completed on the bridge deck to keep the bridge operational until the replacement is built.
 From May 2 to August 26, the bridge was reduced to one lane of traffic in each direction, with full bridge closures on selected days.
 The bridge reopened one month ahead of schedule, on August 29.

-On January 3, 2020, the government of British Columbia contracted Fraser Crossing Partners–a joint partnership between Acciona Infrastructure Canada and Aecon Group–to design and construct the replacement bridge.
-The contract also includes the construction of new road connections at the bridgeheads in New Westminster and Surrey.
-The new bridge will include pedestrian access and allow for future widening from 4 lanes to 6 lanes.

-In February 2021, contractors began installing piles that will form the foundation of the bridge tower.
-However, this work was temporarily suspended to protect fish and habitat.
-On April 1, 2021, construction began on the replacement bridge with an expected opening date in 2024.